SumoLogic/sumologic-documentation/docs/contributing/templates/partner-app.md

 ## Support

-This application has been developed and is supported by {app-owner-name}.
+This application has been developed and is supported by `{app-owner-name}`.
 In case of any technical queries, contact support at `support contact`.